 ‘Kidmat’ means ‘East of’.
 It could also mean ‘before’ or ‘of old’.
 Original references are in the Old Testament, civilization’s first book, in the beginning – Genesis.
 The story tells of a place named ‘Eden’, where at its eastern part god had planted a special garden, and placed Adam and Eve.
 In this context, ‘Kidmat Eden’ would mean the location of the garden within Eden.

 After eating the forbidden fruit, Adam and Eve are punished and exiled.
 They still reside in Eden, but not inside the garden.
 When Cain killed his brother Abel, he too was exiled.
 He went to ‘the land of Nod’, which is in ‘Kidmat Eden’.
-Here it is not clear if he was exiled to the same place as his parents.
-I believe this means another area within Eden.
+It could be another area in eastern Eden.
 In any case, ‘Nod’ means ‘to wander’, and it seems Cain was cursed to wander the land forever.

 So ‘Kidmat Eden’ could be Utopia itself.
 It could be symbolic, although the faithful believe that ‘heaven on Earth’ really did exist.
 At the same time it could also be a land of exile and wandering, of change and new beginnings, despair and hope.